-I have also noticed that I have been struggling more with my thoughts, comparing myself and the progress on my goals, with the Facebook feed of others.
-I find that too much social media time affects my mood, makes it more difficult to get to sleep at night and becomes something that I “need” to do or even do without thinking about it.
-It also wastes a lot of time!
+I have also noticed that I have been struggling more with my thoughts, comparing myself and my life to others.
+I find that too much social media affects my mood, and makes it more difficult to get to sleep at night.
+It also uses up a lot of time!

 I am also conscious of the example I am setting to my kids when they see me on my phone so much.
-I don’t want them thinking even for a second that my social media feed is more important than them.
-(Exceptions allowed for when I give myself a time out occasionally because the noise, whining, fighting etc is feeling too much).
+I don’t want them thinking that my social media feed is more important than them.

-- Access the Facebook groups you participate in through the Facebook Group App so you are not distracted to scroll through your feed.
-I found this idea really helpful especially when I was part of a Facebook group that required checking in, in the mornings.
+Access the Facebook groups you participate in through the Facebook Group App so you are not distracted to scroll through your feed.
+I found this idea really helpful especially when I was part of a Facebook group that required checking in every morning.

-- Reduce the visual clutter in your Facebook feed by un-following a lot or all of your Facebook friends and groups.
+Reduce the visual clutter in your social media feed by unfollowing most groups and friends.
 This will mean there is a lot less updates in your feed.
 Choose to only follow a select group of people.

 You can reduce social media use by choosing to be intentional with when you go online or don’t.